cdauksas/Colorado_Demographics_and_Labor_Correlation/README.md

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/images/CreateSplitCounty.png)

-#### I have created a new column ‘SplitCounty’ and this will be the primary key to join CO_professional  and CO_census table
+#### I have created a new column ‘SplitCounty’ and this will be the primary key to join the CO_professional  and CO_census tables

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/images/FirstJoinOverview.png)